librarianrafia/cv/index.md

 - Created Chicago citations style handout for History Students.
 - Taught workshops on library resources (catalogues and databases) and bibliographic management tools.
 - Provide information literacy instruction (in classes or one-on-one) to upper-division undergraduate and graduate students in assigned departments, collaborating with faculty to enhance the learning experience of students.
 - Instruct one-off information literacy workshops (not associated with a class) for both internal staff members and the greater campus.
-Participate in emerging technologies instruction
+Participate in emerging technologies instruction.
-- Taught workshops on library resources (catalogues and databases) and bibliographic management tools
+- Taught workshops on library resources (catalogues and databases) and bibliographic management tools.
 - Instruct one-off information literacy workshops (not associated with a class) for both internal staff members and the greater campus.
 Participate in emerging technologies instruction:
   - Taught workshops on emerging technologies internally (Library STEW) and externally (TechnoScholar).
-Created guide for Techno Scholar workshops
+Created guide for Techno Scholar workshops.
-- Created Copyright guide for in class instruction
+  - Created Copyright guide for in class instruction.
 - Worked closely with Information Resources librarians to develop and assess the collection.
 Worked closely with IR counterpart to add video games (which we did not previously collect) and expand the library’s collection of Graphic Novels to the library collection in order to support research being done by students in the English Department.
-- Created guides to support this research: Graphic Novels Subject Guide & Video Games Subject Guide
+- Created guides to support this research: Graphic Novels Subject Guide & Video Games Subject Guide.

 **Grant support**

+`2013` Muslim Journeys grant.
-`2013` Co-applicant with Reece, D. the  UT Arlington Libraries application for the Muslim Journeys grant.
+- Co-applicant with Reece, D. the  UT Arlington Libraries application for the Muslim Journeys grant.
   - We were <a href="http://www.neh.gov/files/press-release/mj-bookshelf-winners.pdf">one of 842 libraries and state humanities councils awarded the Muslim Journeys Bookshelf grant from the NEH.</a>
   - Supported the grant by helping with displays, creating a web page to highlight the materials.

-- On Committee for creating the <a href="http://library.uta.edu/mavvets/">MavVets project</a>
+- On Committee for creating the <a href="http://library.uta.edu/mavvets/">MavVets project.</a>
     - Worked on white paper for original internal grant.

 <!---